-Proposition 7 If Γ is a game with perfect recall, then a strategy profile is a multiselves Nash equilibrium of Γ if and only if it is a Nash equilibrium of Γ .
+Proposition 7.
+If Γ is a game with perfect recall, then a strategy profile is a multiselves Nash equilibrium of Γ if and only if it is a Nash equilibrium of Γ .

 Proof.
-It follows from the definition of an MNE that a strategy profile σ is an MNE if and only if, for every player i, there exists an MSE of player i's induced decision problem that is equivalent to player i's strategy in σ (player i's induced decision problem is the game in which all other players' actions are regarded as fixed acts of Nature).
+It follows from the definition of an MNE that a strategy profile σ is an MNE if and only if, for every player i, there exists an MSE of player i's induced decision problem that is equivalent to player i's strategy in σ (player i's induced decision problem that is equivalent to player i's strategy in σ (player i's induced decision problem is the game in which all other players' actions are regarded as fixed acts of Nature).
 By Proposition 4 this observation leads to the following characterization of an MNE: a strategy profile σ is an MNE if, for every player i, there exists an SE of player i's induced decision problem, σ'i , such that $\sigma_i \cong{\sigma} \sigma'i$.
 Additionally, a strategy profile is a Nash equilibrium if and only if every player is playing an optimum in her respective decision problem.
 Thus, to prove the proposition, it is enough to show that a strategy is an optimum of an extensive decision problem if and only if it is equivalent to a sequential equilibrium.

-If part: An SE involves choosing optimal strategies at all initial information sets (information sets that only Nature can precede), and thus for games of perfect recall a player following an SE strategy also follows an optimal strategy ex ante.
+- If part: An SE involves choosing optimal strategies at all initial information sets (information sets that only Nature can precede), and thus for games of perfect recall a player following an SE strategy also follows an optimal strategy ex ante.
 Furthermore, because two equivalent strategies induce the same distribution over histories, they must have the same payoff and if one is optimal, the other must be as well.
-Hence, if a strategy is equivalent to a sequential equilibrium, it is optimal.

-Only If part: It follows from Propositions 3.5 and 4.3 of Battigalli (1997) that for every optimal strategy σ of a decision problem, there exists an MSE σ' such that $\sigma \cong \sigma'$.11 Because the notion of MSE reduces to the notion of SE in games of perfect recall, for every optimal strategy there exists an equivalent SE.
+Hence, if a strategy is equivalent to a sequential equilibrium, it is optimal. - Only If part: It follows from Propositions 3.5 and 4.3 of Battigalli (1997) that for every optimal strategy σ of a decision problem, there exists an MSE σ' such that $\sigma \cong \sigma'$.11 Because the notion of MSE reduces to the notion of SE in games of perfect recall, for every optimal strategy there exists an equivalent SE. \Box

-B Proofs Omitted from the Main Text
+Appendix B. Proofs omitted from the main text

-B.1 Proof of Lemma 2
+B.1.
+Proof of Lemma 2

-Let G be an H-symmetric strategic game and η be an H-symmetric perturbation of G. We begin by defining a specific set of strategies for player i, $\{p{ia} : a \in A(i)\}$, as
+Let G be an H-symmetric strategic game and η be an H-symmetric perturbation of G. We begin by defining a specific set of strategies for player i, { $p{ia} : a \in A(i)$ }, as